home reviews authors stocklist projects contact us

 Rs 395 Hb 2012

 How do Palestinians live, imagine and reflect on home and exile in this period of a stateless and transitory Palestine, a deeply contested and crisis-ridden national project, and a sharp escalation in Israeli state violence and Palestinian oppression?
 How can exile and home be written?
-A reading of the period suggests a reconfiguration of home and exile, new forms of exile, including internal exile, and a turn towards origins, as young Palestinians look back to 1948 and how it all began.

 RAJA SHEHADEH